Chickenstew/MiABSFD-NoTravelCostMod/README.md

 Allows travel even if Satiety is 0.

+**NOTE:** Transition plates will still depict that there is a cost or that travel is not possible.
+This is only a display issue.

+## Todo Features

+- [ ] Make the info plates reflect no cost

 > [!WARNING]
 > This mod is experimental and might cause your game to crash during gameplay.